Adri6336/EnKryptos/README.md

 # EnKryptos
 Application for encrypting and decrypting using the AES encryption protocol.
-With a secet key encoded in the executable file, this application will be the only way you can decrypt EnKryptos-encrypted files or messages.
+With a secret key encoded in the executable file, this application will be the only way you can decrypt EnKryptos-encrypted files or messages.